Top 10 Mistakes Businesses Make While Hiring a Technology Team for Product Development

 9. Hiring Too Quickly

-You may have heard of the saying “slow to hire and quick to fire”, but that’s the worst possible advice someone can give you.
+You may have heard, “slow to hire and quick to fire”, but that’s the worst possible advice someone can give you.
 It’s the saying that grew strong for a while out of fear of failure and bad decisions.

 Time may be of the essence sometimes but moving too quickly often leads to bad decisions.
-If you’re eager to hire a tech team too quickly, you may end up dealing with bad hires and, consequently, wasted time and money.
-Instead, take your time to be sure you make the right hires.
+If you’re eager to hire a tech team too quickly, you may end up dealing with bad hires and consequently you will waste your time and money.
+Instead, take your time to ensure you make the right hiring decision.

 10. Hiring Teams Who Don’t Understand Your Business